 Kickers are the redheaded stepchild of fantasy football.
-They are generally ignored and most experts will advise you to take one with your very last pick in any draft.
-That line of thinking is that kicker scoring is difficult to predict from week to week and that not many points differentiate the elite kickers from the middle of the pack.
-I don’t necessarily agree, but we will get to that in a moment.
+They are generally ignored, and most experts will advise you to take one with your very last pick in any draft.
+The logic behind this is that kicker scoring is difficult to predict from week to week and not many points differentiate the elite kickers from the middle of the pack.
+You may not necessarily agree with this, but we will get to that in a moment.
 First, three things to consider when targeting your kicker:

 1. Quality of the kicker: Are they accurate?
 Will they be given ample opportunity to attempt long field goals?

 2. Scoring potential of the offense: A top kicker doesn’t always need to be tied to a juggernaut, but the offense needs to be able to move the ball.
 Bad offenses often fail to generate enough scoring chances for the kicker.